wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/aws-ami.md

 ---
-post_title: Installing DC/OS Using AWS AMI
+post_title: Installing Using a Custom AMI
-nav_title: AWS AMI
+nav_title: Custom AMI
 menu_order: 199
 ---
 You can use a customized [Amazon Machine Images (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) to launch DC/OS instances.
-For an example of how to build and deploy, see the [DC/OS CentOS 7 AMI](https://github.com/dcos/dcos/tree/master/cloud_images).
+For an example of how to build and deploy a custom AMI for DC/OS, see the [DC/OS CentOS 7 AMI](https://github.com/dcos/dcos/tree/master/cloud_images).

 - A custom AMI can be used to integrate DC/OS installation with your own in-house configuration management tools.
 - A custom AMI can be used if you want kernel or driver customization.